carbon-language/carbon-lang/llvm/docs/GitBisecting.rst

 ``git bisect skip`` and git will pick a nearby alternate commit.

-(To abort a bisect, run ``git bisect reset``, and if git complains about not being able to reset, do the usual ``git checkout -f master; git reset --hard origin/master`` dance and try again).
+(To abort a bisect, run ``git bisect reset``, and if git complains about not being able to reset, do the usual ``git checkout -f main; git reset --hard origin/main`` dance and try again).

 ``git bisect run``
 ==================